jfoclpf/autocosts/readme.md

 `npm i autocosts`<br>
 Follow then the instructions to run the HTTP server.

-This will run a `node` server local application with the calculator.
-For more information on builidng run `node build.js -h`.
-For more information on the application run `node bin/index.js -h`.

 ## How does it work?

 Autocosts uses `nodejs`, `expressjs` and `handlebars` to supply a server application that renders a car costs calculator as a webpage loaded by any common browser.